Lukeisun/aoccli/README.md

 Running this will submit based on stdin.
 Usage of this was made in mind of this following workflow.

 `cat input.in | {program name} | aoc submit DAY YEAR PART_NUM`

+## Stuff I want to do in the future

+- Better CLI Parsing
+- Make the program a little more fun (display some ASCII art on a correct submission? :D)
+- Maybe make it a little more cleaner as I learn more about Rust.